 \subsection{Memory architectures}

 Deep learning models such as Recurrent Neural Networks (RNN) have been applied extensively for many sequence-to-sequence modelling problems and have been capable of producing state-of-the-art results.
-A number of approaches (\cite{weston2014memory,askMeAnything,malinowski2014multi,joulin2015inferring}) have also utilised what are termed ``memory modules'', to aid prediction.
+A number of approaches \citep{weston2014memory,askMeAnything,malinowski2014multi,joulin2015inferring,our_iccv,Fernando_2017_ICCV,our_wacv2} have also utilised what are termed ``memory modules'', to aid prediction.
 The memory stores important facts from historical inputs and then generates the future predictions based on the stored knowledge.
 A sample architecture with an input module, controller and an external memory is shown in Fig. \ref{fig:fig1a}.
-Firstly the input module generates a vector representation $\mathbf{c_t}$ for the input $\mathbf{x_t}$ at time instance $t$.
+Firstly the input module generates a vector representation, $\mathbf{c_t}$, for the input, $\mathbf{x_t}$, at time instance $t$.
 The controller then triggers a memory read operation.
 The memory module, with an attention process, searches the history and outputs relevant facts.
 The final output is generated by merging $c_t$ with the memory output.
-Finally, the controller triggers a memory update operation where the memory $M_{t-1}$ is updated with $\mathbf{c_t}$.
+Finally, the controller triggers a memory update operation where the memory, $M_{t-1}$, is updated with $\mathbf{c_t}$.

-\cite{weston2014memory} have utilised a memory module to improve the accuracy on natural language processing problems.
-Their proposed memory architecture is not fully extendible considering the usage of an offline feature engineering process using a bag-of-words approach.
+The authors in \cite{weston2014memory} have utilised a memory module to improve performance for natural language processing tasks.
+Their proposed memory architecture is not fully extendible given the use of an offline feature engineering process using a bag-of-words approach.
 In similar works, such as \cite{joulin2015inferring} and \cite{kaiser2015neural} for image caption generation, and \cite{malinowski2014multi} and \cite{chen2014learning} for visual question answering, the authors have extensively applied the notion of external memory.
-The memory architecture, ``episodic memory'', proposed in \cite{askMeAnything} has been shown to be capable of outperforming the other external memory architectures proposed above in terms of accuracy .
+The memory architecture, ``episodic memory'', proposed in \cite{askMeAnything} has been shown to be capable of outperforming the other external memory architectures noted above \cite{weston2014memory, malinowski2014multi, joulin2015inferring, kaiser2015neural, chen2014learning} in terms of accuracy.